RoanFourie/STM32F103C8T6-BluePill-USART/README.md

 Date: 2017-Week-39
 Status: Working.

-# Blink the LED.
-When User Button is pressed, stop the LED.
-STM32-Blue Pill board (STM32F103C8T6)
+# STM32F103 - Working with the USART on the free EmBitz IDE in Windows.
+Basics STM32-BluePill board (STM32F103C8T6)

 ## Introduction:
 Getting started with the STM32-Blue Pill generic board using the free [EmBitz IDE](https://www.embitz.org/) on Windows.
-To blink the LED and stop it when user button is pressed.
-(The button is and external added button on port B15)
+To work with the USART.
 Done using the Standard Peripheral Library, no HAL drivers were used.

 ---